 When you think about smart homes, do you picture homes with automated everything?
-Sure, there are dishwashers that alert you when you’re low on detergent and microwaves that know when your popcorn is done… but going “all in” on the internet of things can get pricey!
+Sure, some dishwashers alert you when you’re low on detergent, and some microwave ovens know when your popcorn is done.
+But going “all in” on smart home tech can get pricey!
 Instead, why not dip your toe into the future of home technology by starting small?

-Smart LED Lights: Smart LED bulbs connect to a wireless HUB, and you can control them through a smartphone app.
+Smart LED bulbs connect to a wireless hub, and you can control them through a smartphone app.
 You can schedule them to turn on when you wake up and dim before you go to bed.

 Kwikset Kevo and August are both respected brands, but keep in mind that a smart lock isn't an unbreakable lock.
-Any home lock is nothing more than a deterrent to crime, and just as a burglar can pick a traditional lock with the right tools, an intelligent criminal could potentially hack a smart lock.
-They typically cost around $200, and they’re as easy to install as any deadbolt.
+Any home lock is nothing more than a crime deterrent, and just as a burglar can pick a traditional lock with the right tools, an intelligent criminal could potentially hack a smart lock.
+Smart locks typically cost around $200, and they’re as easy to install as any deadbolt.